marcoroganovic/react-mini-like/README.md

 component as second parameter.

-In order to get DOM with real values as `DocumentFragment` there is another static method on `Component` class called `rootComponent` which accepts exactly same arguments as before mentioned static method `create`.
+In order to get DOM with real values as `DocumentFragment` there is another static method on `Component` class called `root` which accepts exactly same arguments as before mentioned static method `create`.

 To add event listeners you need to define `addEvents` method on class that